-During the development of our business plan it will be necessary to make a number of planning assumptions around the evolution of our maintain the business costs and investment outcomes given the uncertainty in the marketplace associated with impacts from Covid-19 and other external factors out of our control.
+During the development of our Business Plan it will be necessary to make a number of planning assumptions around the evolution of our Maintaining the Business (MTB) costs and investment outcomes given the uncertainty in the marketplace associated with impacts from COVID-19 and other external factors out of our control.
 We will be wholly transparent with our customers about any assumptions underpinning the draft plan and will test and update them during the consultation process.
 With that in mind, set out below are some key early planning assumptions: